philipwalton/blog/_articles/side-effects-in-css.md

 In computer science, you say a function has side effects if, in addition to returning a value, it also modifies some state of the outside world.

-To put this more generally, side effects describe the phenomenon in which something that appears to only affect things in a very limited scope, will in actuality affect a much broader range of things, and do so in a way that may not be obvious to the person performing the action.
+To put this more generally, side effects describe the phenomenon in which something that appears to only affect things in a very limited scope, actually affects a much broader range of things, and does so in a way that may not be obvious to the person performing the action.

 Because all CSS rules live in the global scope,<sup>[[1]](#footnote-1)</sup> side effects are extremely common.
 And since your average stylesheet usually consist of an extremely fragile collection of highly-coupled rules, all intimately dependent on the presence, order, and specificity of other rules, even the most unassuming changes can have unforeseen consequences.